Riley-Py/UWaterloo-Work/Theoretical Descriptions of The Nature of Concepts.md

 ## Other
 - The term *similarity* is empty without specification of what relevant aspects are there between two objects
-- Another approach would be
+- Another approach would be *explanation-based category*,